Misty Knight: Ultimate Marvel

-The Ultimate Marvel Universe version of Misty Knight has appeared in the 2006 limited series Ultimate Extinction which was written by Warren Ellis and drawn by Brandon Peterson.
+An alternate version of Misty Knight appears in the Ultimate Marvel Universe in the 2006 limited series Ultimate Extinction.
 She appears to have the same origin story as before, with an artificial arm created by Tony Stark.
 While investigating a "Paul Maitreya", a cult leader who resembles the Silver Surfer, she encounters a bald-headed woman who shoots Paul and his cult before escaping Misty.
 This woman appears to be one of an army of genetic clones of Heather Douglas a.k.a.
 Moondragon.

-In Ultimate Mystery, Misty Knight later became a scientist and appears as a member of Roxxon Brain Trust.
+In Ultimate Mystery, Misty Knight later became a scientist and appears as a member of Roxxon's Brain Trust.

 House Of M

-In the alternate timeline of the 2005 "House of M" storyline, Misty Knight is part of Luke Cage's resistance and is killed when a Sentinel attacks their base and Cloak fails to teleport her out.
+An alternate version of Misty Knight appears in the "House of M" storyline.
+She is part of Luke Cage's resistance and is killed when a Sentinel attacks their base and Cloak fails to teleport her out.
 It was revealed within the past that Misty was originally placed in Luke Cage's Avengers as an NYPD spy operating under Thunderbird (John Proudstar), but defected to the Avengers after refusing Proudstar's order to kill Cage.
 Misty eventually became Luke's lover, after some time has passed since the Taskmaster's murder of Tigra.
 It was Misty who realized that Luke's Avengers were inspiring non-mutants to fight for their rights as "Sapien" and tried to convince Cage to think beyond protecting Sapien Town.

 newuniversal

-In newuniversal: Shockfront #1, Knight appears as a detective assigned to apprehend John Tensen.
+An alternate version of Misty Knight appears in newuniversal: Shockfront.
+She appears as a detective assigned to apprehend John Tensen.
 She is partnered with Jean DeWolff.

 Earth-13584

-In A.I.M.'s pocket dimension of Earth-13584, Misty Knight appears as a member of Spider-Man's gang.
+An alternate version of Misty Knight appears in A.I.M.'s pocket dimension of Earth-13584.
+She appears as a member of Spider-Man's gang.